Working down my growing backlog of coffee shop reviews, here are two in Minneapolis and one in St. Paul.

 When we left at 9:00, all seats were occupied and 15 people crowded inside the door.

 Spyhouse is known for a high-style industrial-midcentury vibe, but in St. Paul the shop has elected to honor the early-20th storefront aesthetic.
 The tin ceiling remains in place, as do the 1940s schoolhouse light fixtures.
 But the tables are squared-off, hard-edged, and bolted down.
 Katharyn gives me leave to reveal that upon trying to squeeze in to the bench seat on the back wall, she hit her thigh in exactly the same place she used to bruise it on passenger armrests, back in her airline days.

-The storefront windows on 1−1÷2 walls let in plenty of light at the front of the shop, but it gets a bit dim in the back.
+The storefront windows on one and a half walls let in plenty of light at the front of the shop, but it gets a bit dim in the back.

 Vibe — Katharyn: hard; Keith hopping.